Logicin Rapid Relief Menthol and Eucalyptus Lozenges

 04 Dec 2013 –

-Information on medicines available in Australia containing lignocaine - benzydamine hydrochloride - dichlorobenzyl alcohol, including our latest evidence-based information and resources for health professionals and consumers.
+Information on medicines available in Australia containing lidocaine (lignocaine) - benzydamine hydrochloride - dichlorobenzyl alcohol, including our latest evidence-based information and resources for health professionals and consumers.
 The active ingredient is the chemical in a medicine that makes it work.
 Medicines that contain the same active ingredient can be available under more than one brand name.
 Brands include both active ingredients and inactive ingredients.
-You'll find information about brands of medicines that contain lignocaine - benzydamine hydrochloride - dichlorobenzyl alcohol below, including their consumer medicine information (CMI) leaflets.
+You'll find information about brands of medicines that contain lidocaine (lignocaine) - benzydamine hydrochloride - dichlorobenzyl alcohol below, including their consumer medicine information (CMI) leaflets.

 30 Mar 2013 –